umbraco/UmbracoDocs/14/umbraco-cms/reference/using-ioc.md

 ## Registering dependencies

+There are two general strategies for registering your own dependencies to the container.

+There are different strategies for registering your own dependencies, and there is not one strategy that is better than the others.

+This article will

-There are two strategies for registering your own dependencies to the container, which one you should use depends on whether you're making a package, or making custom services for your own site.
+Which one you should use depends on whether you are building a package or a custom services for your own site.

 ### Registering dependencies for your site